Sign up for free recipes! →

 Here is what you need:

 • Roasted peanut powder: Either roughly blend or process peanuts to be coarse.
-Be careful not to over blend, will become peanut butter.
+Be careful not to over-blend; it will become peanut butter.

 • Hot pepper powder: Use any hot peppers like chilli, scotch bonnets or habanero.
 Adjust to your own spicy level.
 I used Cayenne pepper